-Why the special emphasis on the Children of Israel in this particular section?
+Why the special emphasis on the Bnei Yisrael in this particular section?
 Since only the Levites were chosen for the service in the Sanctuary, the other tribes may have wondered why they had not been considered fit to perform these functions.
 Therefore, the Torah chose this particular place to recall the affection in which they are held by G-d.
-Even as the Torah is composed of five separate books which are independent units, yet all combine to form one Torah - so, too, the Jewish people are divided into Kohanim, Levites and Israelites, representing separate units, each with its own function but combined to form one great nation extremely precious and important to its G-d.
+Even as the Torah is composed of five separate books which are independent units, yet all combine to form one Torah - so, too, the Jewish people are divided into Kohanim, Leviim and Yisraelim, representing separate units, each with its own function but combined to form one great nation extremely precious and important to its G-d.